Transport Layer Security (TLS): Issues & Protocol

 Although Transport layer security (TLS) provides enhanced security, cybercriminals have become increasingly savvy, finding ways to circumvent many of these protections.
 Learn how malicious actors exploit vulnerabilities within TLS to introduce new forms of malware.

-This has led to TLS becoming the standard practice for transmitting data between web clients and servers.
+This has led to TLS becoming the standard practise for transmitting data between web servers and clients.
 This cryptographic protocol secures your data with a layer of encryption as it is transmitted over the internet.

 Various TLS Attack Methods

 TLS is used to encrypt web and email communications, giving you an advantage over cybercriminals looking to access your data while in transmission.
 Since TLS is encrypted, there is a high chance that the information sent via the connection is not being inspected.
 This creates an attack vector for malware and can provide attackers access to your network without being blocked.

 It is important to shine a light on the most notable TLS attacks and explore up-to-the-minute solutions.